OrlandoDevs/orlandodevs.github.io/_posts/2017-07-10-orlando-devs-salaries-2017.md

 <img src="/assets/authors/sergiocruz/2017-salaries/3-pay-by-language.png" class="img-large img-center" alt="Compensation by programming language in Orlando, FL for software developers in 2017" />

-**What this means to you:** There honestly isn't a huge difference of pay between languages.
-At the end of the day, do what you enjoy as that will have the biggest payout at the end.
-Also be willing to be flexible and have a diverse background, as being able to where multiple hats will always be super valuable.
+**What this means to you:** There honestly isn't a _huge_ difference of pay between languages.
+At the end of the day, do what you enjoy and be willing to be flexible and have a diverse background, as being able to where multiple hats will always be super valuable.

 ---